 G2926B Whiteware transparent with various stain additions on a porcelain body.
 It does not work as well as the G2916F Transparent for chrome-tin stains.

 The recipe of this glaze is open-source.
 We developed it and sell it premixed but you can batch it (or even adjust it) yourself.
-For detailed technical information check its page at the Digitalfire Reference Library by clicking the following: G2926B.
+For detailed technical information its page at the Digitalfire Reference Library by clicking the following: G2926B.

 Adding the Stains and Opacifiers: Simply multiply the weight of the amount of powder you want to use and divide by 100.
 For example, if you have 2000 grams of glaze powder and want to add 6% stain: 2000*6/100=120 grams of stain.
 Or, 10% zircopax: 2000*10/100=200 grams of zircopax.
 The percentages of stain shown are suggestions.
 For some colors you may need to use more, others less (your fired results will demonstrate if the glaze is too dark or too light for your liking).
 If you are glazing a dark-burning body, consider applying a white engobe to areas where you want bright colors.
 For functional surfaces that you want to be white, consider applying a white engobe to the inside of the ware (at the leather hard stage) and using a transparent, this will give a much cleaner and more homogeneous surface than (white glazes do not cover well over a dark bodyies).
 If you are new to the use of engobes and fire cone 6, consider starting with this one.

 The story of two transparent base glazes.
 The inside one is our standard recipe.
 It is durable, glossy, clear and fits most bodies.
 It can be colored with stains, opacified and variegated.
 But it does not produce the brilliant metallic green when copper oxide is added.
 For that we recommend base base having high melt fluidity (it melts more), G3806C.